-Above all Jeni says that it has been a pleasure to know and work with the people associated with arbias and that it has been a wonderful experience to enjoy a connection with people who share the same commitment, which is rare within any organisation.
+Above all Jeni had said that it was a pleasure to know and work with the people associated with arbias and that it was a wonderful experience to enjoy a connection with people who share the same commitment, which is rare within any organisation.

-Jeni is a solicitor, currently practicing in human rights law, who came to law after a history in social work.
+Jeni was a solicitor who practiced in human rights law, who had came to law after a history in social work.
 As a social worker, she worked in the area of alcohol and drugs, and in 1982 was appointed to the position of State Director of the Statewide Alcohol & Drug Services.
 During this time she managed and implemented the first national drug strategy as well as the Victorian component of the National Campaign Against Drug Abuse.

 Jeni also introduced the first community based programmed approach to the delivery of services.
-Prior to this, whilst employed with community services, she was responsible for the management of the Women’s Refuge Program, the Financial Advice Program and the Family Counseling Program.
-She also has experience in the areas of child protection and health prevention.
+Prior to this, whilst employed with community services, she was responsible for the management of the Women’s Refuge Program, the Financial Advice Program and the Family Counselling Program.
+She also had experience in the areas of child protection and health prevention.

 When returning to study, Jeni was one of a group of women who saw a need to establish a mechanism to make education available to women, and set up the first neighbourhood house in Greensborough, and then lobbied to establish three more.
 As a result of this the women published a book called “Brian’s Wife Jenny’s Mum”.
 Whilst working in the alcohol and drug area she noticed that women were not receiving services and, using the neighbourhood house model, she set up the first “women’s only” program in Victoria.

-Jeni also lectures in law and welfare, with particular emphasis on “duty of care” and “legal report writing”.
-She has an interest in community health and community participation, is a Director of Bayside Health, and is also Chair of the Community Advisory Committee.
-Jeni has contributed to a publication in the Health Issues Journal on community participation.
+Jeni also lectured in law and welfare, with particular emphasis on “duty of care” and “legal report writing”.
+She had an interest in community health and community participation, formally being a Director of Bayside Health, and Chair of the Community Advisory Committee.
+Jeni contributed to a publication in the Health Issues Journal on community participation.

-She is a member of the law institute, and is chair of the law institute disability committee.
-She is a keen walker, cinemagoer and book reader.
+She was a member of the law institute, and chair of the law institute disability committee.
+She was a keen walker, cinemagoer and book reader.

 John McMahon has been in the health and welfare field since 1980.
 He spent several years in youth work with the then Department of Community Services Victoria (CSV), before entering the drug and alcohol field in the mid 1980’s.